Create an Interactive Projection Mapping with the OSC

 Impressive Hakanaï performance by Adrien M & Claire B

 Interactive art is a dynamic art form that reacts to its audience or environment.
 The works are generally presented in the form of installations in which the audience can take part.
 They can also be experienced through performances during which one or more artists perform actions.
+Interactive displays are versatile tools used in various applications such as advertising, education, and events, enhancing user engagement and brand awareness.

 Interactive art appeared in the late 1950s following the desire of artists to exhibit in places less exclusive than museums or galleries.
 Streets and stores became spaces of expression in order to propose more participative and inclusive experiences.
 The participants are no longer spectators, and their role can then resemble that of an actor.

 The earliest examples of interactive art were sculptures that could be touched and played with.
 For example, Niki de Saint Phalle produced Golem, a monumental sculpture that has a slide for children to play with.
 Another example, in 1971, Gordon Matta-Clark cooked a pig under the Brooklyn Bridge and served 500 sandwiches as part of the performance.
+Interactive games are a key component of interactive art, engaging users of all ages through motion tracking and customizable projection options.

 Some corporate events implement these processes, for example, in product launches, to engage their audiences and leave them with a memorable souvenir or offer a personalized experience.

 From a technical point of view, interactive performances or installations are increasingly using computers and interactive projection.
 Sensors are used in combination with computers so that events in the real world can be interpreted by programs and then transcribed, for example, into sounds or images.
+Interactive systems integrate technology and art to create immersive installations that respond to audience movement, enhancing events with dynamic visual elements.

-Open Sound Control (OSC) for interactive projection
+Open Sound Control (OSC) for interactive displays

 Interactive art is based on the dialogue between several entities.
 Usually, these entities are not natively designed to dialogue with each other.
 For example, a music software and a video software installed on the same computer, a Mac and a PC on the same network, or a human being and a machine in the same room.